Excerpts from Enlightened Bodies

 As the muscles relax and soften, they absorb the changes on a cellular level.
 The entire experience quietly builds a better functioning body.

-Heart Chakra: Deep relaxation creates a gentle resting time for the heart center.
+Deep relaxation creates a gentle resting time for the heart center.

 Enlightened Bodies: Exploring Physical and Subtle Human Anatomy by Nirmal Lumpkin, LMT and Japa Kaur Khalsa, DOM, available through KRI.